Soft-Biophysics-Group/frusa_lattice_mc/README.md

 ## Future

+* Next: Change the geometry class to accept user input
+* Next: Change the geometry class to take into account full 3D geometry (not just face-face contacts)
+* Next: Implement Python classes to generate the interaction matrix

 ### General

 * Documentation (priority)
 * Geometry class (priority)
 * Write an interface for running jobs

+### Testing

+* V: I have for now added a `test/test_geometry.cc` file, the contents of which can be copy-pasted into `app/main.cc` in order to test the Geometry class we have written.

 ### `fields` model on branch `fields_dev`